Human rights in South Korea: Individual rights

-Every Korean citizen over the age of 19 has the right to vote.
+Every South Korean citizen over the age of 19 has the right to vote.

-In the Constitution of Republic of Korea, there are rights and freedoms for its citizens.
-For instance, freedom of speech or press.
-Hence, there is no official censorship in place.
-The National Security Law makes it a crime to express sympathies with North Korea, and though it is not consistently enforced, there are over 100 people imprisoned under it annually.
-A play about the Yodok political prison camp in North Korea has come under significant pressure from authorities to tone down its criticism and the producers have allegedly been threatened with prosecution under the security law.
+The Constitution of the Republic of Korea (ROK) protects the rights and freedoms of South Korean citizens (e.g., freedom of speech or the press); hence, there is no official censorship in place.
+The National Security Act makes it a crime to express sympathies toward North Korea, and though it is not consistently enforced, there are over 100 people imprisoned under it annually.
+A play about the Yodok concentration camp in North Korea has come under significant pressure from authorities to tone down its criticism, and the producers have allegedly been threatened with prosecution under the security law.

 Some conservative groups have complained that police keep a tight watch on their demonstrations and that some people were prevented from attending rallies.
 Former Unification Minister Chung Dong-young was once accused of attempting to distract reporters from a meeting of activists for human rights in North Korea.
 Several established human rights organizations, however, have held lectures and exhibits critical of North Korea with no interference.

 However, there is a striking phenomenon in the censorship, which is more visible and executed in the media.
-Songs and theater play in Japanese language or relating to Japan are generally prohibited.
+Songs and theater plays in the Japanese language or relating to Japan are generally prohibited.
 Despite the lifting of most regulations in 1996 and 1998 following a Constitutional Court ruling that they were illegal, scenes of extreme violence can be barred and pornography is forbidden from showing penetration of any kind, and genitals must be blurred out.
 Though technically legal, pornography must still meet some minimum standards of artistic integrity, which are not clearly written in the law.
-In 1997 a human rights film festival was blocked and the organizers arrested for refusing to submit their films for pre-screening.
-The government blocks access to North Korean websites and, sometimes, to major overseas web sites that host blogs.
+In 1997, a human rights film festival was blocked, and the organizers were arrested for refusing to submit their films for pre-screening.
+The government blocks access to North Korean websites and, sometimes, to major overseas websites that host blogs.
 There is currently a debate over whether to revoke the ability to make anonymous comments online.

-Frank La Rue, The U.N.
-Special Rapporteur for Freedom of Opinion and Expression, announced that the government under the President Lee Myung-bak severely curtailed the freedom of expression in South Korea.
+Frank La Rue, the U.N.
+Special Rapporteur for Freedom of Opinion and Expression, announced that the government under President Lee Myung-bak severely curtailed freedom of expression in South Korea.